Table of Contents

 - The Small Business Administration won’t be able to approve small business loans.

-- The Federal Housing Administration will also stop approving home loans.
+- The Federal Housing Administration will stop approving home loans.

-- Other programs that receive funding from the government may not be able to provide funds or human services.
+- Other programs that receive government funding may not be able to provide funds or services.
 These include various veterans’ benefits programs.

 - People will be unable to receive new passports from the Department of State.